-Course descriptions can be found in the School of Graduate Studies Graduate Calendar, found at: http://academiccalendars.romcmaster.ca/index.php?catoid=20
+Course descriptions can be found in the School of Graduate Studies Graduate Calendar, found at: https://academiccalendars.romcmaster.ca/index.php

 The instructor and university reserve the right to modify elements of the course during the term, excluding course objectives, method of evaluation, and grading scheme.
-The university may change the dates and deadlines for any or all courses due to any unforeseen circumstances such as building/university closures or instructor absences (e.g. fire alarms, snow storms, illness).
+The university may change the dates and deadlines for any or all courses due to any unforeseen circumstances such as building/university closures or instructor absences (e.g., fire alarms, snowstorms, illness).
 If such modifications become necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course website regularly during the term and to note any changes.